 Camera Tip #6: A battery grip will be the best $50 you ever spend on your camera (yes, I said $50)

 A battery grip is an add-on to the bottom of your camera that gives you another shutter button so you can hold the camera properly when shooting verticals.
 Also, it allows you to stack another battery in there.
 For some camera models, the battery pack will increase the frames per second you can capture and improves your autofocus speeds.
-For every camera model, it allows you to shoot for twice as long (read: an entire wedding) without changing batteries.
+For every camera model, it allows you to shoot for twice as long without changing batteries.
 Most battery packs by Canon or Nikon cost $250 or more.
-Fortunately, there are many third-party batter packs available and most of them are EXACTLY as good as the Canon or Nikon battery grip.
+Fortunately, there are many third-party batter packs available and most of them are JUST as good as the Canon or Nikon battery grip.
 Copy this paragraph and email it to your spouse.
 Make the subject line of the email “Christmas idea.”